oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

       - The configuration file location.
 The default value is *~/.oci/config*.

         This parameter can be specified when the value of the ``auth_type`` key is "ConfigFileAuthentication".
       - Optional
+    * - ``scope``
+      - This parameter identifies all databases in the cloud tenancy of the authenticated user.
+The default value is *urn:oracle:db::id::**.

+        A scope that authorizes access to all databases within a compartment has the format *urn:oracle:db::id::<compartment-ocid>*, for example, urn:oracle:db::id::ocid1.compartment.oc1..xxxxxxxx.

+        A scope that authorizes access to a single database within a compartment has the format *urn:oracle:db::id::<compartment-ocid>::<database-ocid>*, for example, urn:oracle:db::id::ocid1.compartment.oc1..xxxxxx::ocid1.autonomousdatabase.oc1.phx.xxxxxx.

+        This parameter can be specified when the value of the ``auth_type`` key is "SimpleAuthentication", "ConfigFileAuthentication", or "InstancePrincipal".
+      - Optional

 All keys and values other than ``auth_type`` are used by the `OCI SDK